nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

-Remember to load `astsa` at the start of a session.
+Remember to load `astsa` at the start of a session...

 > **`library(astsa)`**